aimhubio/aim/README.md

 </div>

 # 🔮 Aim 4.0
+**Aim 4.0 is coming soon!!**

-Aim 4.0 is the ultimate metadata library to track all your interactions with your models - including experiments, prompts etc.
+A major iteration of Aim as the ultimate metadata library to track all your interactions with your models - including experiments, prompts etc.

+- Remote first
+- Scalable
-Remote first, scalable & capable of storing and querying 100,000s of metadata sequences.
+- Capable of storing and querying 100,000s of metadata sequences.

 The Aim experiment tracker is not just one-off experiment tracker.
 It's built on top of the metadata library that Aim is.
 Now you can also do prompt engineering on Aim.
-Stay tuned for more here...
+Stay tuned for more...

 # 🎬 Demos